perogi/zipcodes-perogi/README.md

 (+) No known vulnerabilities found

 ## Historical Change Log
+Version 1.3.201802 Removal of 4 zipcodes and the addition of 1.
+All packages have been updated for minor/build versions.
+Keeping mocha at 3.4.2.
+nsp check: (+) No known vulnerabilities found

 Version 1.3.201801 minor updates to the data.

 Version 1.3.201712 very minor updates to the data.